• Nakipari Jgrag Church (Church of St. George)

 Nakipari Jgrag Church (Church of St. George)

 This large single nave church, with three-sided annexes (the northern annex now ruined), is located in the village of Nakipari, in the Ipari community.
 Built in the 10th century, the church is adorned with both wall paintings and sculptural decoration, dating from various periods.
 The first layer of paintings on the chancel-barrier and the murals on the eastern façade—as well as the reliefs on both the eastern and western façades—date to the 10th century.
-The interior wall paintings, including the second painted layer of the chancel-barrier, were created in the early 12th century.
+The interior wall paintings, including the second layer painting of the chancel-barrier, were created in the early 12th century.

 Useful information